-- decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease. - making a corresponding adjustment to the right-of-use asset for all other lease modifications.
+- decreasing the carrying amount of the ROU asset to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease. - making a corresponding adjustment to the ROU asset for all other lease modifications.